Shamdan17/Simple-Processor-in-Logisim/readme.md

 * Run the machine code to ROM image converter to get an image that's loadable and ready to use by Logisim

 **Note:** Registers should be referred to by numbers from 0-31

+**Very important note:** When using the assembler and/or the converter, inputs should be terminated with an explicit "EOF" string, otherwise an infinite loop will occur.